Key Takeaways

 Frequently Asked Questions

-The Digital SAT Test is composed of two sections - Reading and Writing, and Math - each with 64 and 70 minutes of testing time respectively, making it the perfect tool to measure college and career readiness.
+The Digital SAT Test comprises two sections - Reading, Writing, and Math - each with 64 and 70 minutes of testing time, respectively, making it the perfect tool for measuring college and career readiness.

 2. Is Digital SAT easier than normal?

-The Digital SAT is generally seen as easier than the paper-and-pencil version according to students and College Board experts.
-This is due to its shorter duration, fewer questions, and computer adaptive nature which adjusts difficulty based on performance.
+According to students and College Board experts, the digital SAT is generally easier than the paper-and-pencil version.
+This is due to its shorter duration, fewer questions, and computer-adaptive nature, which adjusts difficulty based on performance.

 3. When will the digital SAT be implemented for international and US students?

-4. What are the major changes in the format of the digital SAT compared to the paper SAT?
+4. What are the significant changes in the format of the digital SAT compared to the paper SAT?

-The digital SAT has undergone several major changes compared to the paper version, including adaptive testing, shorter passages, more direct questions, a combined Reading and Writing section, and allowing calculators throughout the Math sections.
+The digital SAT has undergone several major changes compared to the paper version, including adaptive testing, shorter passages, more direct questions, a combined Reading and Writing section, and the inclusion of calculators throughout the Math sections.

-5. What devices can be used to take the digital SAT, and what application is required?
+5. What devices can be used for the digital SAT, and what application is required?